SeoJin-L-ee/Baekjoon/README.md

-#This is storage of my Baeckjoon solution
+#This is code repository of my Baeckjoon solution!